01-edu/public/subjects/0-shell/audit/README.md

 ###### Can you confirm that the interpreter displayed the current path?

 ##### Try to open the project and create a parent folder with two child folders using the command "mkdir".
-Then enter the parent folder and do "pwd" .
+Then enter the parent folder and do "pwd".

 ###### Can you confirm that the interpreter displayed the current path?